likitag/Spotify-Playlist-Generator/README.md

 * Users are able to login/sign-up/logout from the application
 * Users are able to enter desired time length and genre/artist preferences for their customized playlist
-* Users are able to see other user's playlists
 * Users can edit/delete playlists

 **Optional Nice-to-have Stories**

 * Users have a feed that shows what playlists their friends are listening to
-* Users can leave react emojis to feed items
 * Users can categorize their playlists
-* Calendar feature that shows most listened to song/artist each day (if spotify allows you to access this information)
+* Users are able to see other user's playlists

 ### 2. Screen Archetypes